dmmulroy/create-melange-app/README.md

 </h1>

 <p align="center">
-  The fastest, friendliest, and most delighful way to get started with OCaml, ReasonML, and Melange geared towards JavaScript & TypeScript developers.
+The fastest, friendliest, and most delightful way to get started with OCaml, ReasonML, and Melange, geared towards JavaScript and TypeScript developers
 </p>

 <p align="center">